Walk Abergwyngregyn to Rowen, a walk with history.

 Mon to Sat Llew Jones no. 19 bus at 08.06 from Rowen to Conwy railway station, opposite the Erskine Arms, arrives at 08.35

-Then Arriva bus no. X5 or no. 5 direction Bangor from Conwy railway station, to Abergywngregyn.
+Then Arriva bus no. X5 or no. 5 direction Bangor from the same bus stop to Abergywngregyn.

 Departs at 08.47, arrives at 09.16.
 Service every 20 to 30 minutes.